 At the start of quarantine, quiet nights at home quickly became the worst setting possible for an intense TV drama, so I turned to comedy.
 I returned to a few of the classics; Curb, It's Always Sunny in Philadelphia, and Nathan For You, but I was desperate for something new.
 That's about when I stumbled across Dave, a biopic series about comedy rapper Lil Dicky.
 Coming from the producers of Curb Your Enthusiasm, you can expect a fair deal of cringe comedy as a socially inept Lil Dicky claws his way through the world of American Hip Hop.

 Dave isn't shy of some good old fashioned gross out comedy, but I was surprised to find as much heart as I did digging further into its debut season.
 At times, the comedy takes a backseat to the fledgling love shared between a mismatched group of friends.
-Eventually, it leads to some real tearjerker moments before swerving quickly back into its musical comedy lane with surprisingly solid tunes like My Dick Sucks.
+Eventually, it leads to some real tearjerker moments before swerving quickly back into its musical comedy lane with surprisingly solid tunes.

-If you were left reeling after the Watchmen's finale, you might be disappointed to know there are no solid plans with a second season.
-Showrunner Damon Lindelof cut his teeth on Lost, where he proved he wasn't afraid to leave some questions unanswered (for better or worse).
+Damon Lindelof cut his teeth on Lost, where he proved he wasn't afraid to leave some questions unanswered (for better or worse).
 But none of Lindelof's work will leave you with as many questions as The Leftovers.
-Not loose-end questions, that sort of manufactured intrigue that Lost was criticised for, questions you're happy to explore and continue exploring long after the credits have rolled.
-We're now three years from The Leftovers Season 3 finale, and it's still a show I think about constantly.
+Not loose-end questions– that sort of manufactured intrigue that Lost was criticised for– questions you're happy to explore and continue exploring long after the credits have rolled.
+We're now over three years from The Leftovers Season 3 finale, and it's still a show I think about constantly.

 I know a lot of people gave the first season a shot and dropped off after a few episodes, but I can't recommend persevering enough.
 Season 2 and 3 go beyond the novel's source material into some truly wild and fascinating places (including the Australian outback for the majority of Season 3).